 the Bundeswehr Institute of Microbiology, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ)

-Anna Shin, Nur Tukhanova
+Anna Shin (left) and Nur Tukhanova (right) ©GIZ

 Biosecurity research needs the brightest minds in order to find effective responses to security policy risks.
 Gender equity – that is, the involvement of talented researchers of all genders – is essential for this.
 The German-Kazakh biosecurity network has therefore made it its task to promote gender equity within research by supporting young female doctoral students from Kazakhstan in advancing their scientific careers.
 The network was founded by the Bundeswehr Institute of Microbiology in cooperation with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and is part of the German Biosecurity Programme.